siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 213 Variable-Background Emergent Hydrodynamic Form.md

 So the exact conclusions are:

 - coarse-grained energy density remains conserved,
-- effective inertial density is not conserved when $k$ varies,
+- effective inertial density obeys a balance law with a conversion term when
+  $k$ varies,
 - the convective momentum equation acquires both an explicit background force term and a density-conversion term.

 What remains constitutive is:

+- the local momentum relation $\mathbf{g}=\mathbf{S}/k^2$ for a genuinely variable background, unless it is separately derived from the chosen constitutive closure,
 - the exact resolved form of $\mathbf{f}_{\mathrm{bg}}$ for a chosen background closure,
 - the constitutive closure of the deviatoric stress.